vszakats/hb/README.md

 # How to Enable Optional Components

-Certain Harbour parts &ndash; typically contrib packages &ndash; depend on 3rd party components.
+Certain Harbour parts &mdash; typically contrib packages &mdash; depend on 3rd party components.
 To make these Harbour parts built, you need to tell Harbour where to find the headers for these 3rd party components.